punktDe/ansible-proserver-redis/documentation/REPLICATION.md

 There are two different kinds of clustering concepts possible with Redis, this one only covers [replication](https://redis.io/topics/replication) (One leader, multiple followers).
 Redis [Cluster](https://redis.io/topics/cluster-spec) (multiple leaders, multiple followers) is not possible with this role yet.

-In order to set up replication, without the danger of a split brain scenario, at least three different boxes are neccessary, each one running an instance of Redis server and an instance of Redis Sentinel.
+In order to set up replication, without the danger of a split brain scenario, at least three different boxes are necessary, each one running an instance of Redis server and an instance of Redis Sentinel.

 This role can only use Redis Sentinel on Linux (Ubuntu), because it is not yet possible to run Redis Sentinel as a service with rc-scripts on FreeBSD.